GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: Kinematic maps

 \section{Kinematic maps}

-In this section we present, for each system in our sample, the maps of line fluxes and kinematics obtained from the emission-line analysis (of \OIIIb or \Ha) described in Sec.~\ref{subsec:spectral_modeling}.
+In this section we present, for each system in our sample, the maps of line fluxes and kinematics obtained from the emission-line analysis (of \OIIIb or \Ha) described in Sect.~\ref{subsec:spectral_modelling}.
 We include maps of integrated line fluxes, velocity and velocity dispersion for the one-component fit (top) and the narrow (middle) and broad (bottom) kinematic components.
-These maps, in particular the ones displaying the kinematics of the broad component, are used to define the regions hosting ionized outflows, which are highlighted in red, as in Fig.~\ref{fig:sigma_broad_maps}.
+These maps, in particular the ones displaying the velocity and velocity dispersion of the broad component, are used to define the regions hosting ionised outflows, which are highlighted in red, as in Fig.~\ref{fig:sigma_broad_maps}.
+The maps are presented as supplementary material at \url{https://doi.org/10.5281/zenodo.18032864}.